Joe Frazier: 1980s comeback and career as trainer

 In 1981, Frazier attempted a comeback.
 He drew over 10 rounds with hulking Floyd "Jumbo" Cummings in Chicago, Illinois.
 It was a bruising battle with mixed reviews.
 He then retired for good.

 Then, Frazier involved himself in various endeavors.
 Among his sons who turned to boxing as a career, Frazier helped train Marvis Frazier, a challenger for Larry Holmes's world heavyweight title.
 He also trained his daughter, Jacqui Frazier-Lyde, who became a WIBA world light-heavyweight champion whose most notable fight was a close majority decision points loss against Laila Ali, the daughter of his rival.

 Frazier's overall record was 32 wins, 4 losses, and 1 draw, with 27 wins by knockout.
 He won 73% of his fights by knockout, compared to 60% for Ali and 84% for Foreman.
 He was a member of the International Boxing Hall Of Fame.

 In 1984, Frazier was the special referee for the NWA World Heavyweight Championship match between Ric Flair and Dusty Rhodes at Starrcade '84.
 He awarded the match to Flair because of Rhodes's excessive bleeding.

 In 1986, Frazier appeared as the "cornerman" for Mr. T against Roddy Piper at Nassau Veterans Memorial Coliseum as part of WrestleMania 2.
 In 1989, Frazier joined Ali, Foreman, Norton, and Holmes for the tribute special Champions Forever.

 Frazier was inducted into the Madison Square Garden Walk of Fame in 1996.

+Fighting style

+Frazier's style was dependent on bobbing, weaving, and relentless pressure to wear down his opponents.
+His best-known punch was a powerful left hook, which accounted for most of his knockouts.
+Frazier was able to seamlessly transition between different guards, but often used crab style guards both on the outside and inside.
+Although Frazier was feared for his left hook, towards the end of his career he effectively incorporated his right hand to fool his opponents who were anticipating his left hook.